MrGabigoo/openpaddle/README.md

 The frontend was written in [Vue.js](https://vuejs.org) and [jQuery](https://jquery.com), and interacts with the JSON API using [axios.js](https://github.com/axios/axios).
 I also used [Sweetalert](https://sweetalert.js.org/) to make alert dialogs prettier.

+I'd also like to thank [Kaël Gustin-Hiron](https://kaelgh.com) ([@kaelgh](https://github.com/kaelgh)) for helping out on this project with his mad scss skillz, the interface would probably be some crummy bootstrap template if it wasn't for him!

 ### Why CodeIgniter?
 This project was somewhat time-sensitive, so I decided to use a web framework rather than having to reinvent the wheel.